-Up to 25,585,663 Shares of Common Stock
+Up to 50,159,997 Shares of Common Stock

-This prospectus relates to the resale by the selling shareholders identified in this prospectus of up to 25,585,663 shares of our common stock, \$0.001 par value, including (i) 3,800,000 shares of common stock, which equals the number of shares of common stock issuable upon the conversion of shares of our Series D convertible preferred stock, par value \$0.001 per share ("Series D Preferred Stock"), (ii) 14,501,500 shares of common stock, which equals the number of shares of common stock issuable upon the conversion of shares of our Series B convertible preferred stock, par value \$0.001 per share ("Series B Preferred Stock") and 6,250,000 shares of common stock issuable upon exercise of the warrants which we sold to investors in a private placement on August 20, 2015, (iii) 241,663 shares of common stock which we sold to investors in a private placement on January 7, 2015 and (iv) 792,500 shares of common stock issuable upon exercise of the warrants.
+This prospectus relates to the resale by the selling stockholders identified in this prospectus of up to 50,159,997 shares of our common stock, \$0.001 par value, including (i) 20,000,000 shares of common stock, which equals the number of shares of common stock issuable upon the conversion of shares of our Series F Convertible Preferred Stock, par value \$0.001 per share ("Series F Preferred Stock"), (ii) 1,333,334 shares of common stock, which equals the number of shares of common stock issuable upon the conversion of shares of our Series D Convertible Preferred Stock), (iii) 21,542,500 shares of common stock, which equals the number of shares of common stock issuable upon the conversion of shares of our Series B Convertible Preferred Stock"), (iii) 21,542,500 shares of common stock, which equals the number of shares of common stock issuable upon the conversion of shares of our Series B Convertible Preferred Stock, par value \$0.001 per share ("Series B Preferred Stock") and 6,250,000 shares of common stock issuable upon exercise of the warrants which we sold to investors in a private placement on August 20, 2015, (iv) 241,663 shares of common stock which we sold to up placement agents.

-The selling shareholders may offer their shares from time to time directly or through one or more underwriters, broker-dealers or agents, in the over-thecounter market at market prices prevailing at the time of sale, in one or more privately negotiated transactions at prices acceptable to the selling shareholders, or otherwise, so long as our common stock is trading on any OTC market.
-We are registering these shares of our common stock for resale by the selling shareholders named in this prospectus.
-We will not receive any proceeds from the sale of shares by the selling shareholders.
-These shares are being registered to permit the selling shareholders to sell shares from time to time, in amounts, at prices and on terms determined at the time of offering.
-The selling shareholders may sell this common stock through ordinary brokerage transactions, directly to market makers of our shares or through any other means described in the section entitled "Plan of Distribution" beginning on page 31.
+The selling stockholders may offer their shares from time to time directly or through one or more underwriters, broker-dealers or agents, in the over-thecounter market at market prices prevailing at the time of sale, in one or more privately negotiated transactions at prices acceptable to the selling stockholders, or otherwise, so long as our common stock is trading on any OTC market.
+We are registering these shares of our common stock for resale by the selling stockholders named in this prospectus.
+We will not receive any proceeds from the sale of shares by the selling stockholders.
+These shares are being registered to permit the selling stockholders to sell shares from time to time, in amounts, at prices and on terms determined at the time of offering.
+The selling stockholders may sell this common stock through ordinary brokerage transactions, directly to market makers of our shares or through any other means described in the section entitled "Plan of Distribution" beginning on page 31.

 Our common stock is quoted on the OTCQB under the symbol "NMUS".
-The closing price of our stock on March 10, 2017 was \$0.29 per share.
+The closing price of our stock on November 20, 2017 was \$0.135 per share.